-Staying in communication while visiting remote parts of the planet is never easy – after all, there is seldom reliable cell phone coverage in the backcountry, and satellite phones can be prohibitively expensive and unnecessary.
+Staying in communication while visiting remote parts of the planet is never easy – after all, there is seldom reliable cell phone coverage in the backcountry, and satellite phones can be prohibitively expensive for most travelers.
 But thankfully there are now some powerful and effective alternatives for those who routinely find themselves in distant corners of the globe and in need of communications either with their traveling companions or the outside world.
 Here are five gadgets that will help facilitate that process, while keeping you safe at the same time.

 01 of 06

-DeLorme inReach SE+ ($400)
+Garmin inReach SE+ ($400)

-The inReach uses the Iridium... communications network, which means it can get coverage pretty much anywhere on Earth, provided it has a clear view of the overhead sky.
+The inReach uses the Iridium communications network, which means it can... get coverage pretty much anywhere on Earth, provided it has a clear view of the overhead sky.
 That same network is used with satellite phones as well, and is widely considered to be one of the most reliable ways to stay in touch no matter where you go.

 02 of 06

-SPOT Gen3 Satellite Messenger ($170)
+SPOT X Satellite Messenger ($250)

 03 of 06

 goTenna Mesh ($179 for a pair)

 04 of 06

-Operating much like the goTenna, the Beartooth is another device that creates its own network that allows users to stay in communication with one another even in places where mobile phone service is nonexistent.
+Operating much like the goTenna, the Beartooth is another device that creates its own network, allowing users to stay in communication with one another even in places where mobile phone service is nonexistent.
 But, where as the goTenna is limited to sending text messages and GPS coordinates, this gadget can also facilitate voice communication too.
 Voice is limited to a range of about 5 miles while texts can be sent as far away as 10 miles.
 The device can also be used to recharge your smartphone, and its app includes high resolution topographical maps that can display the exact location of everyone within your group.
 This comes in handy for keeping track of where everyone is located, and makes it simple to find each other in a pinch.

 05 of 06

 The Fogo is a very versatile device.
-Not only will it allow you to communicate with other members of your group walkie-talkie style, but it also features GPS capabilities, a built-in flashlight, and the ability to recharge other devices as well.
+Not only will it allow you to communicate with other members of your group walkie-talkie style, but it also features GPS tracking capabilities, a built-in flashlight, and the ability to recharge other devices as well.
 It can be programmed to automatically send an alert should you find yourself in trouble in the backcountry, and it pairs with your smartphone for sending text messages while off the grid too.
 And that wasn't enough, it can also be used as a fitness tracker, navigation device, and can share your location with others.
 The device sells for $300 and can be purchased directly online.